Clifford Singer: Career

 In 1977, Singer moved into a Broome Street loft in New York City's renowned Soho art district where he continued building his art and teaching careers for 28 years.
 By 1980, Singer received his artist certification from the New York City Dept. of Cultural Affairs, signed by Henry Geldzahler and then renewed later by Bess Myerson.
 Singer moved after 9/11 in search of a new home.

 To transition from teaching at The New York City Dept. of Education to teaching math at the Clark County School District relocated to Southern Nevada in 2004.

 Singer's life's work revolves around the theme of "Geometrical Clouds," with the earliest pieces bearing that name appearing in the 1970s.
 According to him, Geometry has a strong foundation that is clear, universal, and easily understandable.
 He uses color fields, lines that are converging, diverging, parallel, or approaching asymptotically, circles, ellipses, hyperbolas, and many other classical curves from both ancient and modern mathematics in his works.
 He took part in the Aldrich Museum of Contemporary Art's presenting - "Black Line on Yellow,".

-Clifford Singer is an artist known for his innovative exploration of mathematical and geometric concepts in his work.
-His project Bridges 2024 Exhibition of Mathematical Art, Craft, and Design, Damping Coefficient, is a continuation of his earlier piece, Algebraic Relativization of Geometry (2022).
-Through this series, Singer delves into the oscillation of circles and the dynamic nature of damping coefficients, examining how these forces flatten into two dimensions.
-His approach involves analyzing the system of wave curvature forces and how they behave as oscillatory systems return to equilibrium.
-Singer’s work offers a unique perspective on geometry and its intersection with art, presenting an intricate study of motion and decay.

-Since 1974, Singer has produced precision geometric prints, adapting to evolving technologies while maintaining a consistent commitment to his craft.
-His work gained commercial success in the 1980s, with major corporations such as IBM, Mobil Oil, and AT&T acquiring his silkscreen portfolios.
-Singer’s innovative approach and business acumen have solidified his position as a leading figure in geometric art, marking over five decades of influence in the field.

-Clifford Singer is a contemporary American artist renowned for blending mathematics and art in his geometric-inspired creations.
-His works often explore complex visual representations of mathematical concepts, such as in his 1991 piece Etude In Resonance (Jupiter), a limited-edition wood sculpture that showcases his unique approach to form and structure.